Octracus/RoundBoyGraphics-project/README.md

-# RoundBoyGraphics-project
+# RoundBoy Graphics site
-A full scale responsive site using html css and some javascript
+Fully responsive site made using HTML CSS and some javascript

+Further improvements would be appreciated.